-Return of Title IV Funds (R2T4 Policy)
+Return of Title IV Funds (Policy)

-Students who received financial aid or could have received financial who do not complete at least one course in the semester will be reviewed for a Return of Title IV Funds calculation.
+Students who received or could have received federal financial aid who do not complete at least one course in the semester will be reviewed for a Return of Title IV Funds calculation.
 This includes students who drop, withdraw, are dismissed, or take a leave of absence.
 Marian University's financial aid leave of absence policy is separate from the academic leave of absence policy.
-Therefore, a Marian University leave of absence after the semester starts may be treated as a federal withdrawal and could be subject to Title IV return of funds calculation.
+Therefore, a Marian University leave of absence after the semester starts may be treated as a federal withdrawal and could be subject to a Return of Title IV funds calculation.

-Return of Title IV funds is based on students earning financial aid for each calendar day they attend class.
+The Return of Title IV funds calculation is based on students earning financial aid for each calendar day they attend class.
 For example, if a student attends 42 of 100 calendar days they will have earned 42% of their aid.
 Scheduled breaks of 5 or more consecutive days are not counted in the total semester calendar days.